You ever have a kitchen idea that sounds kinda bonkers but then somehow turns out genius?

 Chill and serve

 Let the whole thing chill for at least an hour.
-This gives the flavors time to marry (I know that sounds cheesy but trust me).

 Then serve with big spoons and lots of excitement.